Prevent Blood Clots

 • See your doctor as soon as possible if you do have any symptoms of a blood clot.
 Blood clots can be safely treated.

-Other steps you can take to reduce prevent blood clots:
+Other steps you can take to reduce your risk for blood clots:

 • It’s important to know your family history.
 Tell your doctor and other family members if you learn that there is a history of blood clots among your relatives.